nitheshkummarc/Revora-Agentic-Payment-Failure-Recovery/docs/architecture.md

 Nothing here introduces a figure the README does not already state.
-Where something is untested or assumed, it says so in the same terms the README's "What makes this honest" section uses.
+Where something is untested or assumed, it says so in the same terms the README's "What's proven and what isn't" section uses.

 ---